 Airworthiness has to be ensured throughout the life cycle of the Air System.
 Ensuring airworthiness throughout the life cycle of the Air System, implies that, the Air System is airworthy by design, it is manufactured as per the approved standard of preparation (SOP), and is maintained as per the approved procedure during its development, and in service.
 In order to ensure this, it is implicit that the Design Organisation, the Production Organisation and the Maintenance Organisation are issued with Design, Production and Maintenance Organisation Approvals respectively.
-It is to be noted that the Organisation Approval should not be construed as a factor for empowering or facilitating the organisation to bid for a contract, but rather a statement that establishes the competency of the organisation in the relevant domain for the scope stated therein, to perform quality tasks befitting the standards required of a military aviation product.
+It is to be noted that the Organisation Approval should not be construed as a factor for empowering or facilitating the organisation to bid for a contract, but rather a statement that establishes that the Organization has all the processes/procedures, human resources and infrastructure for the responsibilities that the Organization has to take towards Design, Development, Production, Maintenance, Airworthiness Certification and Continued Airworthiness of Air System/Airborne Stores in the identified scope and in the relevant domain, to perform quality tasks befitting the standards required of a military aviation product.
 Thus, an Organisation Approval is an enabler for the organisation's engagement with CEMILAC and DGAQA for seeking airworthiness and certification of the products.
 The procedure involves auditing of the firm by TAA, for its scope of task as per the Design/Production/Maintenance Organisation Exposition (DOE/POE/MOE) submitted by the firm.
 The Organisation Approval will be issued after satisfactory evaluation.
 The detailed technical requirements for Organisation Approvals are given in Subpart G.